Welcome to Argentine Tango Classes at Toronto Dance Spot

 From social point of view: impractical and esoteric, over the top and rather ostentatious by nature, tends to be a hobby of amateur keeners and competition buffs.

-International Ballroom Tango was developed in British Isles, based on a British – middle of previous century – take on Argentine Tango, primarily inspired by a Great Britain’s tour of performances of a Paris taught German Tango dancer Freddie Camp.
-Camp developed his own style based on his own peculiar understanding of that dance, added his own signature moves – sharp head turns, but as a historic irony – prior to inspiring a whole new style of Tango – he never even made it once to Buenos Aires.
+International Ballroom Tango was developed primarily in British Isles, based on a British – middle of previous century – take on Argentine Tango, inspired by a Great Britain’s tour of performances of a Paris taught German Tango dancer Freddie Camp.
+Camp developed his style based on his own peculiar understanding of Tango, then added his own signature moves, among which there were sharp head turns.
+It is an echo of his styling we see when watching ballroom competitions.
+As a historic irony – prior to inspiring a whole new style of Tango – he never even made it once to Buenos Aires.

-The closest to it’s origins, social Tango danced to medium tempo classical tango repertoire, easily recognizable by it’s characteristic close embrace, upright posture with heads quite close together, full of both flowing as well as sharp movements frequently contrasted by stately pauses, is supposed to be an epitome of subtlety and god taste.
-When done in a more strenuous and technical “House of Cards” – figure “A” leaning against one another alignment – it is often referred to as a Milonguero style of Tango.
+The closest to it’s origins, social Tango danced to medium tempo classical tango repertoire, easily recognizable by it’s characteristic close embrace, upright posture with heads quite close together, full of both flowing as well as sharp movements, frequently contrasted by stately pauses.
+It is supposed to be an epitome of subtlety and god taste.
+When done in a more strenuous and technical “House of Cards” – figure “A” – “leaning against one another” alignment – it changes into what is referred to as a Milonguero style of Tango.

-This word refers to two different concepts in Argentine Tango world.
+This word could refer to two different concepts in Argentine Tango.

-First it could refer to a quick dance.
-Milonga is done to rhythmic Tango music, with tempo that could be best described as that of a quick purposeful march.
-Imagine marching quickly with no obstacles in your way and then while becoming impeded by crowd in front of you, you attempt to maintain the rhythm of your walk by taking small steps almost on the spot.
-You cannot move as progressively as before, but still you can attempt to weave your way across the crowd having to side step left and right and once in a while rotating clockwise or counter clockwise.
+First: it could refer to a quick dance.
+Milonga is done to fast rhythmic music, with tempo that could be described as that of a quick purposeful march.
+Imagine marching quickly with no obstacles in your way.
+You catch a rhythmic stride and then, while becoming impeded by crowd in front of you, you attempt to maintain the rhythm of your walking taking small steps almost on the spot.
+You cannot move as progressively as before, but still you can attempt to weave your way through the crowd.
+Keep in mind you want to keep the same rhythm of steps while having to side step left and right and once in a while rotating clockwise or counter clockwise.
 Now imagine whole dance floor of couples moving that way around the dance floor.
 That will give you a rough idea what Milonga danced at a social event looks like.

 Second we have a social event dedicated to dancing Tango called a Milonga.